-Fourth Station (Short silence) Forty days after the birth of Jesus, in accordance with Jewish custom, he was taken by his parents to the temple in Jerusalem.
+(Short silence) Forty days after the birth of Jesus, in accordance with Jewish custom, he was taken by his parents to the temple in Jerusalem.
 There they met the devout old man, Simeon, who had been waiting, as the scripture says, for the consolation of Israel.
 Simeon told Mary that her son was destined to be a sign that would be rejected - "and you too will be pierced to the heart".
+Or as the old translation put it.
+'A sword will go through your own heart.'
 Now, as she saw her son staggering along, crushed by the weight of the cross, with a terrible end in view, her heart was indeed cut right through.
 This was the baby she had pulled to her breast with warm, passionate love, the growing child she had anxiously watched over, the young man whose company she had enjoyed at home, the mysterious teacher who had amazed and puzzled her.
 All those years of love poured out into him, and now he was being torn from her in a suffering she could not bear to think about.
 Jesus looked and saw her face, saw the agony she felt on his behalf and her own, knew that he was powerless to help her.
 This too was part of the cost of his vocation, the suffering it brought to his mother.
-Yet had he not said, "Whoever does the will of my heavenly Father is my brother and sister and mother"?
-He had taken them into a new family, a family united with new, everlasting bonds, a family which unites the living and the departed in love and prayer.
-So, now, risen with Christ, living in the Spirit, we rejoice in that everlasting communion where all familial relationships are brought to fulfilment.
+He looks down in sorrow and pity.
+They are joined in a wordless embrace.
+No words need to be said.
+They know.
+A circle of love made by the nearness of the heads, the curve of the bodies, the holding of a hand and the touch on an arm joins them.
+So, he looks with pity on all those mothers whose sons have been torn from them by war, gangs or knife crime, all those who grieve.
+Earlier had he said, "Whoever does the will of my heavenly Father is my brother and sister and mother"?
+He has taken us into a new family, a family united with new, everlasting bonds, a family which unites both the living and the departed in love and prayer.
+So, now, risen with Christ, living in the Spirit, we rejoice in that everlasting communion of the faithful, where all familial relationships are brought to fulfilment.